Shapy-Sees/iroh/README.md

 This project is written mostly by Claude AI ... so far.

+Originally, this project was going to use... apparently magic, to connect to the phone. but now we're going to use DAHDI drivers.

 # Iroh 🍵 - AI-Powered Vintage Phone Integration

 An AI operator for your vintage telephone, bringing the latest technology of the 19th century to your smart home.